| San José State University |

 However there is a clearer, more definitive way to identify the magic numbers.
 First the

-binding energies are tabulated for the isotopes of an elemment.
+binding energies are tabulated for the isotopes of an element.
 Second the increments in the

 binding energy are computed for each increase in the number of neutrons.
 For example here

-is the results of the this computation for the element Lead (Pb).
-(In the following the examples
+is the result of the computation for the element Lead (Pb), the proton number of which is 82.

 are for variations in the number of neutrons with the proton number fixed.
 This is simply